ServerMonkey/cinac/README.md

 GitHub.
 I am usually available UTC+2 (Sweden) on mo-fr after 18:00 PM.
 Preferably via mail or GitHub-issues.

-## FAE (frequently asked errors)
+## KNOWN ISSUES

 - **fastpkg does not install / download a package** : Fastpkg downloads packages from all over the Internet.
 Sometimes servers are down or there are connection issues.
-Running fastpkg one or two times usually fixes the problem.
+Running fastpkg again or with '-f' usually fixes the issue.
 If not, the culprit is usually an outdated link.
-In that case please mail me, and I will fix it.
+In that case please contact me, and I will fix it.
 To get around that problem yourself, you can mirror and host a local copy of any fastpkg repo yourself.
+- **There is no sound from the VM in virt-viewer/autokiosk** : This seems to be a bug or a virt-viewer dependency issue.
+The workaround is to install the package 'pulseaudio' and reboot, on the machine you are running virt-viewer on (not the VM).

 ## COPYRIGHT